graphql/graphql-spec/spec/Section 3 -- Type System.md

 - `if: Boolean! = true` - When `true`, field _should_ be streamed (see related note below).
-When `false`, the field will not be streamed and all list items will be included in the initial response.
+When `false`, the field will not be streamed and all list items will be initially included.
 Defaults to `true` when omitted.
-- `label: String` - An optional string literal (variables are disallowed) used by GraphQL clients to identify data from responses and associate it with the corresponding stream directive.
+- `label: String` - An optional string literal (variables are disallowed) used by GraphQL clients to identify data from payloads and associate it with the corresponding stream directive.
 If provided, the GraphQL service must include this label in the corresponding pending object within the response.
 The `label` argument must be unique across all `@defer` and `@stream` directives in the document.
-- `initialCount: Int` - The number of list items the service should return as part of the initial response.
+- `initialCount: Int` - The number of list items the service should return initially.
 If omitted, defaults to `0`.
 A field error will be raised if the value of this argument is less than `0`.

 Note: The ability to defer and/or stream parts of a response can have a potentially significant impact on application performance.
 Developers generally